tdavislab/VIS-DSMT/README.md

 - Starting from the third line, each line specifies the position and function value of a simplex, in order of vertices, faces and edges.

 - For vertices, the position is represented as its x and y coordinates.
 For faces and edges, the position is represented as th index of the vertices on its boundary.

+- The imported simplical complex is expected to be some triangulation of a surface.